 With a simple spreadsheet layout, you can see which students have yet to master each standard so you know where to focus with them as the year progresses.

-The Teacher Premium and Enterprise versions of Edulastic allow you to take a deeper dive into your data, track progress over time, and print reports for parents/guardians.
+The Teacher Premium and Enterprise versions of Edulastic allow you to take a deeper dive into your assessment data, track progress over time, and print reports for parents/guardians.

 How are my remediation or subgroups understanding the material?